7 Slurpee Facts for Free Slurpee Day 2021

 The Slurpee was invented by accident

 The ICEE Company, which first distributed Knedlik’s ICEE drink, allowed businesses to license a specified number of ICEE dispensing machines and have exclusive distribution rights in their territories.
-One of these businesses was 7-Eleven, who started using the “ICEE machines” in their store; the beverages were called ICEEs.
+One of these businesses was 7-Eleven, who started using the “ICEE machines” in their store, with drinks of the same name.
 But executives soon decided they would brand the drinks as a new product.
-In a May 1966 brainstorming session with 7-Eleven’s ad agency, director Bob Standford was drinking the product through a straw when he commented that it made a “slurp” sound as it was coming through the straw.
-The drink’s signature noise helped formulate its now-household name.
-Plus, here’s why the 7-Eleven logo looks like that.
+In a May 1966 brainstorming session with 7-Eleven’s ad agency, director Bob Stanford was drinking the product through a straw when he commented that it made a “slurp” sound as it was coming through the straw, and the Slurpee was born.
+By the 1970s, there was a Slurpee machine in every 7-Eleven in the country.

 Although there have been over three hundred flavors of Slurpee sold worldwide (including in Canada, Australia, and Japan), the most popular flavors in the U.S. are Coca-Cola and Wild Cherry.
 Limited time flavors have included Peach Perfect, Major Melon (Mountain Dew with watermelon), and a lemonade-flavored collaboration with vitaminwater called Squeezed.
 Many Slurpee lovers like to DIY their drink by mixing different flavors together, like Mountain Dew and Cherry.
 There’s even an extreme version, where you mix a little of every flavor together to make a monster Slurpee!
 Maybe something to think about on Free Slurpee Day?

 RELATED: How 11 Iconic Stores Got Their Name

 The Slurpee soundtrack